Annie duPont Garden

 —Mary Cutts Memoirs, Mary Cutts Collection, Library of Congress

-After William duPont's purchase of Montpelier in 1901, wife Annie duPont launched a project to transform the original garden into an early 20th-century formal garden.
+After William duPont's purchase of Montpelier in 1901, wife Annie duPont launched a project to transform the space into an early 20th-century formal garden.
 The profiles of the terraces were restored; flower beds, shrubs, and trees were planted; and the brick garden walls, statuary, and ornamental iron gates were added.
-Later, Marion duPont Scott, commissioned noted landscape architect Charles Gillette to design several additional perennial beds.
+Later, Annie's daughter, Marion duPont Scott, commissioned noted landscape architect Charles Gillette to design several perennial beds.
 Mrs. Scott also introduced a number of unusual plants to the garden.

 Following Montpelier's acquisition by the National Trust for Historic Preservation in 1984, the plantings of the Annie duPont Formal Garden were carefully identified and cataloged.
 Restoration of the garden began in October 1990, and was funded by The Garden Club of Virginia.
 The flower beds incorporate many of the perennials in the early duPont garden—many varieties of bearded and Japanese iris, Day Lilies, and Peonies—along with other plant materials common to the period.